MarshallOfSound/galactus/README.md

 `Promise` resolves when the walker finishes walking the module tree.
 The `ModuleMap` only contains the `Module`s that would be kept by a call to `destroy()`.

+There is one optional keyword argument, `relativePaths`.
+By default, the paths in the `ModuleMap` are absolute.
+If `relativePaths` is `true`, they are relative to the `rootDirectory` specified in the constructor.